ksenia007/StarrySky_p5js/README.md

 How does it work?

-*Disclaimer: I am still working on most aspects of the code, especially the way the stars locations are saved.
+*Disclaimer: I am still working on most aspects of the code, especially the way the stars locations are saved*

 There are three components: